danpozmanter/bulk-ecobee-thermostat-control/README.md

 #### Refresh

-Refresh tokens no longer expire for the Ecobee API (v1).
+Manually refresh tokens no longer expire for the Ecobee API (v1).
-This command can be run in tandem with cool, heat, or off.
+This command will be run automatically for weather mode, and for heat/cool/off.
-It will always execute first.

 ```bash
 thermoctl --refresh